-What is memorabilia, and how do we go about organizing it?
-Memorabilia, or “warm & fuzzy” stuff, as I call them, are items that evoke fond memories.
-They are usually those things that have the power to make us laugh or cry happy tears when we see them.
-And no matter how we call it, we all have some, and it needs to be streamlined.
-We need to keep it in a way that makes sense and tells a story.
+Mementos, or “warm & fuzzy” stuff, as I call them, are items that evoke fond memories.
+They are usually those things that can make us laugh or cry happy tears when we see them.
+And no matter what we call it, we all have some.
+It is necessary to streamline the collection so it makes sense and tells a story.

 No matter how ruthless you become at minimizing and organizing, there will be a few items you can’t let go of, even when you have a digital record of them.
-It’s like you need to touch it, smell it, see it in person, or the memory is not there.
+You need to touch, smell, and see it in person, or the memory is not there.
 In some cases, we are not ready to part with some items.
 Maybe we never will.

-I recommend getting a “Warm & Fuzzy Box” for those things.
-The “Warm & Fuzzy Box” is a beautiful, high-quality box, bin, or basket with a lid or a cover.
-This box will contain those items that are so special to you.
+I recommend getting a special box for those things.
+This box should be a beautiful, high-quality box, bin, or basket with a lid or a cover.
+It will contain those items that are so special to you.

-The “Warm & Fuzzy” box should live in a private space like a shelf in your closet, under the bed, or in your home office.
+The box should live in a private space like a shelf in your closet, under the bed, or in your home office.

 Not Everything Is Warm & Fuzzy Material

 You should probably scan or photograph the things that don’t make it to your “Warm & Fuzzy” box to preserve a digital memory.
 I discuss these processes in my blog “Organizing Kids’ Memories.”
 When you maintain a digital image, you keep the memory but not the clutter.

 However, as said before, when dealing with your mementos, you will find a few items for which a digital record would never do.
 These are the items we are referring to.